jrmeyerhofer/LITA2017/Lesson_4/README.md

 1. Open Google Drive: https://drive.google.com
 2. Create a new Google Doc and name our file: "LITA 2017 Custom Sidebar (Lesson 4)"
-3. Click on Tools menu and choose Script Editor.
+3. Click on the Tools menu and choose Script Editor.
 4. Copy in this code overwriting everything that is there:
 ```javascript
 function showSidebarWindow() {